urfave/cli/docs/v3/examples/completions/shell-completions.md

 nothing rather than what `git` would offer.
 What it does do is leave your app's action alone, which is what a shell asking for completions needs.

+#### What the shells cannot answer

+Two command lines have no answer, whichever shell you use.

+A word after a `--` that a flag took as its value is read as a word after a terminator, so `myapp --separator -- <TAB>` offers nothing.
+Which flags take a value is known once the flags are parsed, and the request is read before that.

+Windows PowerShell 5.1 drops an empty argument on the way to a native command, and PowerShell 7.0 to 7.2 does the same on Windows unless `$PSNativeCommandArgumentPassing` is `Standard`, which the generated script sets where it can.
+Without it the word being completed goes missing from the request and the command answers as though the line ended a word earlier.
+PowerShell 7.3 and later need nothing.

 #### Regenerate the script after upgrading

 Completion scripts generated before urfave/cli asked for completions with `__complete` end their request